How to treat hepatitis B safely

 To protect others:

-• Do not share personal items like razors or toothbrushes
+• Avoid sharing personal belongings like razors or toothbrushes

-These steps help prevent transmission of the virus.
+These guides will assist in curbing the transmission of the Deadly virus.

 7. Manage Stress

-Chronic illness can be emotionally challenging.
-Stress may affect your overall health.
+Deadly illness can be emotionally draining..
+Stress may affect your overall being or health.

 8. Monitor Your Health Regularly

-Even if you feel fine, regular check-ups are important.
+Even if you feel okay, frequent medical check-ups should be prioritize.

 • Liver function